LemesoftNostalgic/sprint-o-matic/README.md

 Use the web version if you want to try the app immediately.
 The web application works quite ok with the modern browsers, except for the sound quality, which varies.
-However, the web version is always up-to date.
+However, the web version is recommended because is always up-to date.

 The web app can also be used with phones,